Connect with an advisor to explore program requirements, curriculum, transfer credits process, and financial aid options.

 Robert Vaughan Link

-Josef Vice is a faculty member in the School of General Education at Purdue Global.
-He currently teaches composition and serves as a course lead.
-Vice has taught at the university level for the past 30 years, including 15 years of online teaching, and taught high school at the beginning of his career.
-His published works include articles on W.H.
-Auden, as well as various articles and book chapters on the teaching of writing, and he is currently working on a series of articles on Southern culture.
-Vice has completed doctoral coursework in rhetoric and composition and modern literature.
+Josef Vice is a faculty member in the School of Multidisciplinary and Professional Studies at Purdue Global.
+He currently teaches and serves as a course lead for College Composition I. Vice has taught at the university level for the past 35 years, including 20 years of online teaching.
+He also taught high school English for one year at the beginning of his career, as well as teaching English as a Second Language to adult learners in Japan.
+Vice’s published works include articles on W.H.
+Auden, as well as various articles and book chapters on the teaching of writing.
+He is the co-editor of two forthcoming books published by McFarland on gender and sexuality representation in contemporary popular culture.
+He is currently engaged in a study of faculty attitudes toward teaching LGBTQIA2S+ students.

-Honors and Achievements: Dissertation Fellowship to study Rhetoric and Composition at Auburn University.
+Certifications: Graduate Certificate in Digital Communication and Professional Writing, Middle Georgia State University Dissertation Fellowship to study Rhetoric and Composition at Auburn University.

 Jan Watson, full-time composition faculty member, brings a college writing teaching background from Columbia University and several private and state universities in Maine.
 Watson is currently at work on a third novel for Penguin Random House.
 She has presented several academic presentations on subjects ranging from virtual literary festivals to innovations in writing instruction to research-based studies in andragogy.
 In recent years, she has served as an orientation facilitator, a GEL committee member, an Academic Appeals committee member, and a poetry editor for Capstone, the faculty literary magazine.